amitkumar0198singh/car-management-application/README.md

 - **JWT Authentication**: Upon successful login, users receive an access token and a refresh token.
 - **Token Refresh**: Users can refresh their access token using the refresh token.
 - **Custom Authentication**: Custom authentication backend allows login via username or email.
+- **Car Management**: Create, update, delete, and search cars owned by the user.

+---

 ## Project Setup